 The quickest way to get to the Olympic Peninsula is through Edmonds, then across Puget Sound via the Edmonds-Kingston Ferry.

 The Edmonds-Kingston ferry leaves from downtown Edmonds about every 40 minutes during the day.
 Click here for more information about the Washington State Ferries, and the Edmonds-Kingston Ferry.

 This is a very popular route and you may encounter backups for cars and trucks during commute times and on the weekends at popular travel times.
 Bicycles and motorcycles always board first, and there's never a backup for foot traffic, so if you can leave your car behind, you'll be ahead!

 Community Transit provides bus service throughout Snohomish County, plus routes to Bothell, Bellevue, Seattle.
 Commuter routes also serve Seattle during peak periods.

 Major changes are coming on Feb.
 20, 2012.
 Be sure to check Community Transit's website for more information.
-New route 196 will serve Edmonds, and route 131 will be eliminated.

 The routes serving Edmonds are: